MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 #### Exclude items and fixed assets from Intrastat reporting

 If there's a reason to exclude a specific item or fixed asset from Intrastat reporting, change the option on its card marking the **Exclude from Intrastat Report** field.
-This field can be used on the **Item Template** card if you want to create more items excluded from the Intrastat reporting.
+Use this field on the **Item Template** card to create more items excluded from the Intrastat reporting.

 ##### Exclude an item from Intrastat reporting